wp-plugins/mypuzzle-sliding/readme.txt

 Major features in this version include:

+* New!
+Use the included MyPuzzle Image Gallery and random startup images
+* New!
+Link your own Image Library
 * The sliding puzzles can be inserted everywhere: in your theme files, posts and pages.
 * Use your own image url and automatically get sliding puzzles for them
 * Three different levels 3x3, 4x4 and 5x5 are available